 Jonas distinguishes between immutable statutes of divine origin on the one hand and “opinions” of individual rabbis on the other.
 For her, the validity of a prohibition depends on the reasoning behind it, not on the prohibition as such.

 A key issue in her argument is the ideal of Zeni’ut —(Modesty).
-She expects women in particular to re-establish values such as humility, restraint and morality.
+She expects women in particular to re-establish values such as humility, restraint, and morality.
 In her opinion, a female rabbi should not marry—but every woman should be free to decide if she wants a life as wife and mother or a profession according to her skills.
-In Jonas’s opinion, women are especially fit to be rabbis, since “female qualities” such as compassion, social skills, psychological intuition and accessibility to the young are essential prerequisites for the rabbinate.
-Therefore, female rabbis are “a cultural necessity.”
+In Jonas’s opinion, women are especially fit to be rabbis, since “female qualities” such as compassion, social skills, psychological intuition, and accessibility to the young are essential prerequisites for the rabbinate.
+Therefore, she argues, female rabbis are “a cultural necessity.”

 Jonas’s thesis received a grade of “good” (Praedikat gut).
 Soon thereafter, Eduard Baneth died and his successor, Hanokh Albeck (1890–1972), proved unwilling to ordain a woman.
 None of the other professors of the Hochschule raised their voices on this issue, probably fearing a scandal.
 As a result, Regina Jonas graduated only as religious teacher.
 In the following years, she taught religion at several girls’ schools in Berlin, where she was known to be a very popular and committed teacher.

 In 1933, the workload for Jewish teachers increased tremendously, since the students who had to leave public schools due to antisemitism not only needed Jewish knowledge, but also needed to learn to be proud of their Jewish heritage.